therecluse26/PHP-Login/README.md

 `PHP-Login` is a simple login and signup system built with PHP, MySQL (with PDO), jQuery and Bootstrap 3.
 It is meant to be a starting point for PHP developers to build sites from and includes basic user management classes and methods.

-\* *If you want to aid future development, please consider helping out by supporting the project on* [Patreon](https://www.patreon.com/therecluse26)
+\* *If you want to aid future development and hosting, please consider helping out by supporting the project on* [Patreon](https://www.patreon.com/therecluse26)

 Technologies used:
 ------------------